Equity, Diversity, Inclusion and Accessibility (EDIA) Initiatives

 - The Peer Support Model as a Path to Student Academic Success, Resilience, and Well-Being

-This two-year LEAF-funded initiative integrates robust mental health, accessibility, community-building, and academic peer support directly into English A02—a large, multi-section, first-year course that serves as a prerequisite for further English […]
+This two-year LEAF-funded initiative integrates robust mental health, accessibility, community-building, and academic peer support directly into English A02—a large, multi-section, first-year writing course that serves as a prerequisite for further […]

 -